OSDVF/deshader/README.md

 The files inside `include/` are API definitions for use in your application.

 # License
 Deshader is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html) license.
+See [LICENSE](LICENSE.md) for more information.
-See [LICENSE](LICENSE) for more information.
+This repository also contains third-party software, which is licensed under their respective licenses.
+See [NOTICES](NOTICES.md) for more information.

 If Deshader saved some of your time, you can leave a comment in the [discussions](https://github.com/OSDVF/deshader/discussions) or [star](https://github.com/OSDVF/deshader/star) the repo.